wadevenz/FEB24-T1A2-Portfolio/README.md

 ## Target Audience

 My target audience is prospective employers looking to hire a junior developer — preferably here on the Gold Coast, up in Brisbane or a company who will allow me to work remotely.
 I know the industry is tough at the moment, and to get hired you need to stand out and make an impression.
-I designed my website to feel clean and seamless, but with touches of fun, colour and humour to reflect my personality.
+I designed my website to feel clean and seamless, but with touches of fun and colour to reflect my personality.
 I don't just want prospective employers to see what I can do (although that's important).
-I want them to get a sense of who I am — funny and easy to work with.
+I want them to get a sense of who I am — fun and easy to work with.
 The exact type of developer you'd want on your team.

 ## Sitemap